mozeyada/CyberPrompt/PROJECT_ARCHITECTURE.md

-# CyberCQBench Project Architecture
+# CyberPrompt Project Architecture

 ## Overview
-CyberCQBench is a research-grade evaluation platform for SOC/GRC LLM performance that benchmarks AI models for cybersecurity operations with cost-quality analysis.
+CyberPrompt is a research-grade evaluation platform for SOC/GRC LLM performance that benchmarks AI models for cybersecurity operations with cost-quality analysis.

 ## System Architecture

 ```
 ┌─────────────────────────────────────────────────────────────────┐
-│                        CyberCQBench System                     │
+│                        CyberPrompt System                     │
 ├─────────────────────────────────────────────────────────────────┤
 │                                                                 │
 │  ┌─────────────────┐    ┌─────────────────┐    ┌─────────────┐  │